-B. Operations in the month of July are not typical of the rest of the time period, as shown in the scatter plot below.
+B. Due to the strike in July, the operations in that month are not typical of the rest of the time period, as shown in the scatter plot below.
 If these observations are included in the regression analysis, the trend line is likely to distort costs.
 Because of the large difference between these values and the values in other months, July's result is an outlier and should be removed from the data.